nzkelvin/nzkelvin.github.io/_posts/2020-01-29-push-dynamics-365-editable-subgrids-to-do-ux-tricks.markdown

 # Lesson Learnt
 When writing async code, you need to understand what is async and what the sync and execution order.

+The grid context doesn't aware of its parent form context.
+So if you want a grid control to refresh by click outside of the grid control, you need to refresh its parent form.

+GridAttribute is like Attribute but for editable grid.
+You will get one from EditableGrid.OnRecordSelect(execContext) > execContext.getFormContext().getAttribute("attributeName")

 Grid.OnRecordSelect event is a very useful event.

 D365 Client API still feels a bit backend heavy and event binding is less sophisticated compare to ReactJS and Vue.js.